carlfranklin/New42/README.md

 </Project>
 ```

-We've added a WebView control customized for Windows Forms:
+We've added a reference to the WebView control customized for Windows Forms:

 ```
 Microsoft.AspNetCore.Components.WebView.WindowsForms
 ```

-And we also changed line 1 (the project type) from `Microsoft.NET.Sdk` to `Microsoft.NET.Sdk.Razor`.
+We also changed line 1 (the project type) from `Microsoft.NET.Sdk` to `Microsoft.NET.Sdk.Razor`.

 Add a *wwwroot* folder, and to it add the following: